nemwiz/build-statistics-plugin/packages/rollup-plugin/README.md

 | `projectName`      | Yes | N/A | Name of your project.
 It will be saved in the log file.
 Useful when you have multiple projects. |
 | `logsDirectoryName`      | No |   `stats` | Name of the directory where log files will be stored. |
 | `summaryLogFilename` | No | `build-stats-summary` | Name of the json log file. |

+Read more about the [inspiration](https://www.ninkovic.dev/blog/2021/how-to-acquire-more-time-for-technical-tasks) for this plugin.